wonderfulkasey/worldy/spec.md

     worlds/most_plots shows the world with the highest amounts of plot

 - [x] Include signup (how e.g. Devise)
-    using Devise, customized to include name, username, email and password at creation of account
+    using Devise, customized to include username, email and password at creation of account

 - [x] Include login (how e.g. Devise)
     Login using Devise